-Here you specify the profile name used by the WLC to reference the IP settings for the AP.
-If you retain the default setting DHCP, the WLC ignores the setting for the fixed IP address and the AP is forced to obtain its IP address via DHCP.
+Here you specify the profile name used by the WLC to reference the IP settings for the access point.
+If you retain the default setting DHCP, the WLC ignores the setting for the fixed IP address and the access point is forced to obtain its IP address via DHCP.